cloudflare/cloudflare-docs/content/cache/troubleshooting/Best Practices Speed up your Site with Custom Caching via Cloudflare Page Rules.md

 Below, we provide links to articles with specific instructions on implementing this recommendation.
 However, we can summarize the process as follows:

-1\.
-Create a new page rule for the desired URL pattern.
+1. Create a new page rule for the desired URL pattern.

-2\.
-Add the following three settings:
+2. Add the following three settings:

 -   _Cache Everything_ \- to act as catch all for static, anonymous content
 -   _Bypass Cache on Cookie_ (available to Business and Enterprise domains only) - to bypass caching everything if the request has a matching cookie
 -   _Edge Cache TTL_ \- to specify how long Cloudflare should keep the cached resource in our edge network before asking the origin for it again

-3\.
-Save and deploy your new rule
+3. Save and deploy your new rule

-{{<Aside type="tip">}}
+{{<Aside type="note">}}
-As an alternative to *Edge Cache TTL* (third bullet point in item 2 above), you could use the\* Origin Cache Control\* setting if you believe the cache-control headers set in your origin server are appropriate. *Learn more about [Origin Cache Control](https://support.cloudflare.com/hc/en-us/articles/115003206852 "Understanding Origin Cache-Control").*
+As an alternative to *Edge Cache TTL* (third bullet point in item 2 above), you could use the\* Origin Cache Control\* setting if you believe the cache-control headers set in your origin server are appropriate. *Learn more about [Origin Cache Control](/cache/about/cache-control/).*
 {{</Aside>}}

 To learn more about the technique described, consult: